Few Cuts Meet Many Point Sets: Introduction

-Here, we are interested in what can be done when the cutting is still done by more restricted entities, such as (several) hyperplanes.
-This is motivated by the technical difficulties in handling polynomials efficiently, and in particular their zero sets.
-To keep the problem feasible, we somewhat relax the problem -- the requirement is no longer that each piece of $\PSet_i$ is exactly half the size of the original set, but rather that it is sufficiently small.
+Here, we are interested in what can be done with restricted entities, such as (several) hyperplanes.
+To keep the problem feasible, we somewhat relax the problem---the requirement is no longer that each piece of $\P_i$ is exactly half the size of the original set, but rather that it is sufficiently small.

-See \figref{example} for an example.
-In this case, we have three point sets.
-We want to break the green (cross) point set into sets with at most three points, the blue (dot) point set into sets with most four points, and the red (square) point set into sets with at most two points.
-As the figure shows, this can be achieved using only two separating lines.

-We reduce this problem to a generalized instance of \emph{partial set cover}, where we allow multiple ground sets, with different demands, and show that the standard greedy algorithm for submodular optimization can be applied in this case.